 The two front pockets have been removed, while more colors and beautiful patterns are cleverly added by the designer instead of dark and plain color textiles used in the past centuries.
 Despite the change, fortunately, the simplicity and traditional features that are of great importance in Vietnamese culture, are still preserved and remained.

-In the past, the peasants and the farmers, especially in the Mekong Delta wear the black ao ba ba like a uniform when working on paddy fields every day due to its convenience.
+In the past, the peasants and the farmers, especially in the Mekong Delta wear the black ao ba ba as a uniform when working in paddy fields every day due to its convenience.
 People in the delta also love to put on this comfortable Vietnamese garment in daily activities as well as special occasions.
-When dark colors such as black, brown are worn like working attire, bright colors are used in festivals and performances.
+When dark colors such as black, and brown are worn like working attire, bright colors are used in festivals and performances.

 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

 When sewing the ao ba ba, it is important not to do the cutting lines on the shoulder parts.
-The back of the shirt is 1 piece while the front one has 2 pieces with the button lines in the middle, sometimes 2 pockets are added at the bottom of the shirt.
-These parts are sewed together, and finally, some patterns are additionally embroidered as a decoration.
+The back of the shirt is 1 piece while the front one has 2 pieces with button lines in the middle, sometimes 2 pockets are added at the bottom of the shirt.
+These parts are sewn together, and finally, some patterns are additionally embroidered as decoration.